Fastlane (2016): Reception

-James Caldwell of PWTorch.com reviewed the event, with three matches being rated 3.5 out of 5 stars: the main event, Jericho-Styles and Owens-Ziggler.
+James Caldwell of Pro Wrestling Torch reviewed the event, with three matches being rated 3.5 out of 5 stars: the main event, Jericho-Styles and Owens-Ziggler.
 The main event match was described as "WWE main event-style roller-coasting with ups-and-downs and twists and turns playing off the TV, but it was inevitable Reigns was winning, taking some of the steam out of the match".
 Caldwell criticized the "tone-deaf", "Super Cena booking" of Reigns as WWE failing to change the "presentation for a non-main-eventer masquerading in a main event role".
 Styles-Jericho had "few slip-ups on big spots", but a "very good, clear story" and "a very strong finish".
 Owens-Ziggler and Brie-Charlotte (2 stars) were both described as bouts where "the audience didn't really buy the babyface challenger having a shot to win".
 Del Rio-Kalisto was rated 3 stars and the women's tag match 2.5 stars.
 The six-man tag match was rated 2.25 stars, with Caldwell questioning if the Wyatts needed to resort to "another promo/sneak-attack trying to save face after another big loss".
 Caldwell was also negative on Edge and Christian's segment as "none of this made any sense from a character alignment perspective", as well as the Axel-Truth match for even happening, writing that "the PPV has gone off the rails, like a third hour of Raw".

-Dave Scherer of PWInsider.com praised the main event match as "really, really good", but criticized the match result as Vince McMahon ignoring "the voice of the people... especially when the crowd made it really clear that of the two, they wanted Dean" over Roman Reigns.
+Dave Scherer of PWInsider praised the main event match as "really, really good", but criticized the match result as Vince McMahon ignoring "the voice of the people... especially when the crowd made it really clear that of the two, they wanted Dean" over Roman Reigns.
 Scherer was most positive regarding the Styles-Jericho match, describing it as "freaking awesome.
 AJ did what AJ does and WWE let him do it...
 And kudos to Jericho for being a veteran stud here".
 For the women's matches, Scherer wrote that the title match "could have been the best match I have ever seen Brie have", while the tag bout was "good, solid".
 The Intercontinental title match was "great", as was Kevin Owens' performance in it.
 The United States title match was "solid", but Scherer criticized "how they are booking ADR" as "wasting him".
 Lastly, Scherer dismissed Edge and Christian's segment as an "in show ad".